 Facebook, Google Spread Misinformation About Las Vegas Shooting.
 What Went Wrong?

-In the hours just after the massacre in Las Vegas, some fake news starting showing up on Google and Facebook.
+In the hours just after the massacre in Las Vegas, some fake news started showing up on Google and Facebook.
 A man was falsely accused of being the shooter.
 His name bubbled up on Facebook emergency sites and when you searched his name on Google, links of sites connecting him with the shooting topped the first page.

 It appears to be another case of automation working so fast that humans can't keep pace.
 Unfortunately, these powerful tech companies continue to be a main destination for news and it's not clear how they can solve the problem.

 In this particular case, the man's name first appeared on a message board on a site called 4chan.
-It's is known as a gathering spot for underground hackers and the alt-right.
+It's known as a gathering spot for underground hackers and the alt-right.
 Everyone who posts is anonymous.
 And we're not publishing the man's name because he's been through enough.

 Shortly after the shooting, police announced that a woman named Marilou Danley was a person of interest.
 She had been living with the shooter in his Nevada home.